suryansh-mishra/windify/README.md

 # Windify - Weather Information Application

 Welcome to Windify, a weather information application built with React.
 This application utilizes location permissions to access your current location and provide you with real-time weather information.
 Additionally, you can interact with the map canvas to obtain weather details for any chosen location by clicking on it, resulting in a marker that represents the selected location.
-The left pane of the screen displays cards containing the weather information for the selected locations.
+There's a list of cards containing the weather information for the selected locations.
 What's more, you have the freedom to drag and position the marker to any desired location, and the weather card updates automatically to reflect the updated weather information.
+Alternatively you could use a search bar.

 ## Features